JohnLCaron/rlauxe/docs/cases/CorlaCountyAudits.md

 of samples needed for each contest in order to achieve the risk limit.

-Corla chooses a _targeted_ contest in each county to audit, and estimates the number of samples needed (aka _estNmvrs_) when doing uniform sampling (but not Rivest's consistent sampling).
+Corla chooses a _targeted_ contest in each county to audit, and estimates the number of samples needed (aka _estNmvrs_) when doing uniform sampling (does not use Rivest's consistent sampling).
 It uniformly samples estNmvrs cards (aka _sheets_) across all the cards in the county.

 Independently, it chooses two statewide contests to audit, calculates estNmvrs, and uniformly samples across all the cards in the state.
-Corla chooses a "targeted" contest in each county to audit, and estimates the number of samples needed (aka _estNmvrs_) when doing uniform sampling (but not Rivest's consistent sampling).
-It uniformly samples estNmvrs ballots across all the ballots in the county.

-Independently, two statewide contests were targeted for audit, and CORLA calculates estNmvrs and uniformly samples across all the ballots in the state.

 ### Risk estimation for uniform sampling

-Because the sampling is uniform for both county and state, provisionally we think that we can combine both county and state samples together.
+(Provisional Assumption 1) Because the sampling is uniform for both county and state, provisionally we think that we can combine both county and state samples together.

 We also think that we can estimate the risk level based on these samples for all contests, not just the targeted ones, aka _opportunistic auditing_.

 We group the combined samples by county, based on which county the card was cast in.